Judging Policy for 2025 Submission Entries

 Best Junior Filmmaker (U19): The Jeffery Family

-The Tom Clancy Jnr Prize for Best Irish Student of Media & Film Studies: Donal Beecher
+The Tom Clancy Jnr Prize for Best Irish Student of Media & Film Studies: tbc

-The Jack Gold Prize for Best Direction: Aisling Walsh
+The Jack Gold Prize for Best Direction: tbc

 The An-Sophie Fontaine Human Rights Award in Documentary Film: Students from London College of Communication, University of the Arts London